Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 11 of the 14 games they were the moneyline favorite this season (78.6%).
+- The Twins have a 12-3 record in games they were listed as the moneyline favorite (winning 80% of those games).

-- The Twins have an implied moneyline win probability of 54.5% in this contest.
+- Based on this matchup's moneyline, the Twins have an implied win probability of 54.5%.

-- Minnesota has played in 23 games with set over/under, and have combined with opponents to go over the total eight times (8-13-2).
+- Minnesota has had an over/under set by bookmakers 24 times, and have combined with opponents to go over the total in nine of those games (9-13-2).

 - The Twins have had a run line set for only one outing this season, and they did not cover.